cs-uob/COMSM0085/exercises/part1/src/build2/c.md

 In this exercise you will practice the traditional way of building C projects from source.
 We are going to use the sqlite database as an example project to build.

-Download the source file [https://sqlite.org/2021/sqlite-autoconf-3340100.tar.gz](https://sqlite.org/2021/sqlite-autoconf-3340100.tar.gz) into your Alpine VM with `wget` or similar and extract it with `tar zxvf FILENAME`.
+Download the source file [https://sqlite.org/2021/sqlite-autoconf-3340100.tar.gz](https://sqlite.org/2021/sqlite-autoconf-3340100.tar.gz) into your VM with `wget` or similar and extract it with `tar -zxvf FILENAME`.
 This creates a subfolder, do a `cd` into it.

 You can see a file called `INSTALL` which you can open in a text editor to find the standard instructions: